31 Unique Things to Do in Seattle, Washington

 A unique way to explore the market is by going on a guided tour of Pike Place Market with a chef.
 Your professional chef guide will take you to ten of the best vendors where you can try samples and make purchases.

-🏨 Nearest accommodations to Pike Place Market
+🏨 Places to stay near Pike Place Market

 Enjoy carnival-style food and drinks at Unicorn Bar